backdoorcodr/blockchain-on-kubernetes/README.md

 6. Health checking and alerting: Should be able to generate alerts and perform health checks.
 7. Management: Should be able to provide overview of the underlying infrastructure with different stats and status of components running.

 Hence, in order to address these points; I am setting up a basic blockchain on kubernetes running on minikube.
+This basic blockchain has already implemented [here](https://github.com/backdoorcodr/blockchain/blob/master/py-blockchain-api/blockchain.py)

 Obviously, if you get access to EKS/AKS; please feel free to make changes accordingly.

 # Requirements
 1. [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)